m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

-## Recording the frequency of the word "upon"
+## Making a table that is appropriate for the problem

 Our attempt to resolve the dispute is focussed on the usage of the word "upon".
-For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "Upon"s per 10000 characters.
+For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "upon"s per 10000 characters.

  - Through your g.ucla.edu email, open `Sheets`.
    - Click on the icon with 9 dots, next to UCLA, in the top-right.